-In the spirit of Earth month and International Earth Day on 22 April, we were inspired to assess our lifestyle and the carbon footprint.
+In the spirit of Earth month and International Earth Day on 22 April, we were inspired to assess our lifestyle and our carbon footprint.
 Much like limiting your water usage, it’s small changes that go a long way.
 Staying true to our beauty roots, going organic and using organic make-up is at the top of our list.
 Celebs like Jessica Alba, Emma Watson, Kate Hudson and Kourtney Kardashian all credit organic products to their youthful appearance and gorgeous glow.

 Going organic not only makes you sound like you are part of Gwyneth Paltrow’s Goop posse, it has far-reaching effects on the environment and your skin will no doubt love the natural ingredients.
 We often don’t think about what we’re really putting onto our skin, and simply discard of plastic wrappers without giving it a second thought.
 It’s time to make a start and consciously try to incorporate greener alternatives.

 Granted there’s more to eco-friendly make-up than reading the word “natural” on the box, and ”cruelty free” doesn’t necessarily mean it’s green, so we’re taking it slow and take you through a few ways to help you build up a make-up collection that’s great for both you and the environment.

 The best option would be to choose products without unnecessary outer packaging – a plastic-wrapped tub within a cellophane wrapped box is completely OTT.
 Also, check for packaging that can be recycled (that would be most cardboard boxes and plastic containers – but check if you have to peel off labels first) or reused.

 In this instance, synthetic generally means more environmentally friendly with regards to bristles and sponges.
 Synthetic brush bristles are mostly made of nylon or polyester, and good quality synthetic brushes have a long life – they are not affected by regular washing, and hardly any bristles will fall out.